 If you notice any one or more of these wheat allergy symptoms in babies, it is essential to seek the advice of your pediatrician immediately.

-Tackling Wheat Infection:
+Tackling Wheat Allergy:

-If your baby’s symptoms are very severe then your doctor would advise you to take up a skin prick test or blood tests.
+If your baby’s symptoms are severe then your doctor would advise you to take up a skin prick test or blood tests.

 - Watch how many days it takes for the symptoms of wheat allergy to resolve.